Transmediale: Places

 Until 1992, VideoFilmFest took place at MedienOperative as well as Deutsche Akademie der Künste in East Berlin.
 In 1993, it moved to Podewil, which is also where the transmediale offices have been located from 1997 to 2020.
 In 2020 the office moved to silent green Kulturquartier, where the festival also opened its own project space 'transmediale studio'.

 From 2002 to 2005, the Haus der Kulturen der Welt became the festival's main location.
 In 2006, transmediale relocated to Akademie der Künste, returning to the Haus der Kulturen der Welt in 2008.
 In addition to Haus der Kulturen der Welt, the festival edition 2021–22 took place in the transmediale studio, Kunstraum Kreuzberg/Bethanien and Betonhalle.
-In 2023, the festival (a map, a model, a fiction) and exhibition (Or So It Seems) took place in the Akademie der Künste, Hanseatenweg, Berlin, as well as the distributed exhibition (Out of Scale) that unfolded in networks (spatis, eBay Kleinenzeigen, and so on) across the city.
+In 2023, the festival (a map, a model, a fiction) and exhibition (Or So It Seems) took place in the Akademie der Künste, Hanseatenweg, Berlin, as well as the distributed exhibition (Out of Scale) that unfolded in networks (Spätis, eBay Kleinenzeigen, and so on) across the city.
+In 2024, the festival (you're doing amazing sweetie) took place in silent green Kulturquartier and Haus der Kulturen der Welt.